 While Virginia State Police have stated the accident is still currently under investigation, they have announced that charges have been filed against the driver of the tractor-trailer for driving recklessly and being in possession of marijuana and other narcotics.
 Investigators are looking into whether drug use may have played a role in causing the crash.

-The Richmond Personal Injury Lawyers with Geoff McDonald & Associates point out that the crash highlights the dangers that are potentially involved with drugged driving.
+The injury lawyers with Geoff McDonald & Associates point out that the crash highlights the dangers that are potentially involved with drugged driving.
 The firm asks that each motorist do their part to keep the state’s highways safe by never getting behind the wheel of a vehicle after consuming something that may inhibit your ability to make clear judgments.